SumiSastri/dev-blogs/docs/github-actions/part6-deploying-github-pages.md

 ---
 layout: default
-parent: Version Control
+parent: Github Actions
-nav_order: 8
+nav_order: 11
 title: How to deploy your app with GitHub Pages
 ---